Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Introduction

-Compared to the inference with missing values that aims at parameter estimation for probabilistic models or imputation \cite{little2019statistical}, forecasting/prediction with missing values focuses on the quality of forecasts.
-The seminar works can date back to \cite{jones1980maximum,kohn1986estimation}, where authors investigate time series forecasting in the context of missing values via auto-regressive moving average (ARMA) and auto-regressive integrated moving average (ARIMA) models.
-They represent ARMA and ARIMA models in the state-space form and address the calculation issues aroused by missing values by skipping the state update.
-It is useful at both model estimation and operational forecasting stages but is restricted to point forecasts and linear models.
-A robust optimization approach has been proposed in \cite{stratigakos2022towards}, which minimizes the worst-case loss when a proportion of features are missing.
-Thus, it is applicable to both point and probabilistic forecasting by setting the corresponding loss functions.
-However, it only focuses on the model estimation stage and requires controlling the number of missing features.
-In \cite{wen2023wind}, it has been proposed a ``universal imputation'' strategy based on the assumption that data are MAR, where missing values and targets are treated equally, and the focus is on the joint distribution of features and targets.
+Alternatively, one can leverage multiple imputations \citep{dempster1977maximum,van2006fully} on the training data to develop a family of models.
+For instance, \citet{liu2018wind} leverage multiple imputation to recover several complete datasets, and train a Gaussian process regression model based on each recovered dataset.
+However, this approach introduces tractability issues, as it requires training several models independently. \citet{stratigakos2023towards} have proposed a robust optimization approach for resilient energy forecasting, which minimizes the worst-case loss when a proportion of features are missing.
+However, it assumes some features are never missing and requires control over the number of missing features. \citet{wen2023wind} have proposed a ``universal imputation'' strategy assuming data are MAR/MCAR, which equally treats missing values and targets and focuses on the joint distribution of features and targets.
 After estimating the joint distribution, the probabilistic forecasts can be derived by marginalization with respect to features.
-Though it demonstrates better forecasting quality than the common used ``impute, then predict'' strategy, it relies on the fully conditional specification technique, the training time of which compromises its practical applications.
-A similar idea can be also found in \cite{ipsen2022deal}.
+Although it demonstrates better forecasting quality compared to the commonly used ``impute, then predict'' strategy, it relies on the fully conditional specification technique, the training time of which compromises its practical applications.
+Besides, most existing works are restricted to MAR and MCAR cases.
+In this work, we will design a new approach, that allows unbiased parameter estimation and is applicable to cases under all missingness mechanisms.